Christmas in Australia: Australian Capital Territory

 Canberra hosted a Christmas in July winter festival in 2023.
 Some local markets also host Christmas-themed markets during December.

 New South Wales

 Carols in the Domain took place in Sydney on the Saturday before Christmas Eve until 2015.
 Since 2016 it has been held on the Sunday before Christmas Eve.

-Special events for international tourists away from their families are held on Bondi Beach in Sydney.
-These may involve a turkey barbecue and such humorous stunts as Santa surfing in to appear to the crowd.
+Bondi Beach hosts a large number of international tourists over the holiday season, which is sometimes decorated with Christmas trees, and can feature humorous stunts such as Santas surfing.

 South Australia

 A popular tradition celebrated in Adelaide is the Adelaide Christmas Pageant.
 This parade is the largest of its kind in the world, attracting crowds of over 400,000 people.
 Begun in 1933 by the department store John Martins, the pageant is staged in early November every year, usually on a Saturday morning, marking the start of the Christmas season.
 It comprises a procession of floats, bands, clowns, dancing groups, and walking performers, all culminating in the arrival of Father Christmas.
 At the terminus of the pageant Father Christmas proceeded to the Magic Cave in the store (the event is no longer sponsored by a department store, and from 2019 the pageant finishes at the Adelaide Town Hall).
 Smaller scale pageants are also held in regional centres.

 South Australia does not have a Boxing Day holiday.
 Rather, the weekday following Christmas Day being the Proclamation Day holiday.
 Christmas Eve, from 7:00 pm to midnight is now a public holiday.